dhenderson/datadocs/README.md

 title: "Some title"
 description: "Some description"
 categories:
-  - title: "Some category title
+  - title: "Some category title"
     description: "Some category description"
     fields:
       - name: "Some field name as found in the .csv file"